-A Failure Mode and Effect Analysis is a risk estimation technique, a comprehensive analysis of potential failure points in multiple system components, determining how resistant to breakdown the entire system is.
+A Failure Mode and Effect Analysis is a risk estimation technique, a comprehensive analysis of potential failure points in multiple system components, determining how resistant to breakdown the observed system is.

 Who uses an FMEA?

 FMEA has roots in military systems management of the 1940s and applies to any process, product, or design analysis.
-Since the 1970s it’s been widely adopted by business sectors requiring the highest levels of reliability - aerospace industry, automotive, nuclear, oil & gas engineering, as well as healthcare.
+Since the 1970s, it’s been popular with business sectors requiring the highest levels of reliability - aerospace industry, automotive, nuclear, oil & gas engineering, as well as healthcare.
 FMEA is popularly used by Lean Six Sigma practitioners, as it aligns perfectly with its zero-defects program.

 Why does it pay to do Failure Mode and Effect Analysis?

-Appreciating possible scales of damage in case of a military system or a gas plant failure is not hard.
-But the same applies to your business - defects, production halts, service downtime, and product recalls are costly and negatively impact your reputation and customers’ satisfaction levels, which reflects on your revenue.
+Appreciating possible scales of damage in a military system or a gas plant failure is not hard.
+But the same applies to your business - defects, production halts, service downtime, and product recalls are costly and negatively impact your reputation and customers’ satisfaction levels (or safety!), which, in turn, reflects on your revenue.

-The goal of a sustainable, effective production process should be to have quality checking measures in place from the get-go - to build quality assurance in, rather than inspect for it later.
+The goal of a sustainable, effective production process should be to have quality checking measures in place from the get-go - to design quality into the product, rather than inspect for it later.

-- Redesigning a process or changing the way an existing process is being executed
+- Redesigning a process/product or changing the way an existing process flows

-- Before a control plan is issued, or before improvements are being considered
+- Before issuing a control plan or before improvements are considered

-- Whenever you’re looking to analyze a process’s weaknesses and need to be able to prioritize which of them are critical, necessary to be addressed.
+- Whenever you’re looking to analyze a process or a product’s weaknesses and need to prioritize which of them are critical.

 What types of FMEA are there?

-Failure Mode and Effect Analysis are typically assigned to assess one of these 3 areas: a function or system, a design, or a process.
+Failure Mode and Effect Analysis are typically assigned to assess one of these three areas: a function or system, a design, or a process.

 - A system FMEA

 addresses breakdowns that impact the entire system you operate within.
-It looks at the relationship between its subsystems, and their integration with each other, and other, external systems.
-It’s high-level analysis, at times too general to be possibly accurate (depending on the system size).
+It looks at the relationship between its subsystems and their integration with each other or external systems.
+It’s a high-level analysis, at times too general to be possibly accurate (depending on the system size).